Slingshot

 One billion people are living without safe drinking water.

-Named after the tool the Biblical David used to deal with Goliath.
-DEKA set out to tackle the problem of bringing clean water to the world.
-The Slingshot helps to provide access to clean drinking water resources in areas of the world where access is extremely limited.
+Named after the tool the Biblical David used to deal with Goliath, DEKA set out to tackle the problem of bringing clean water to the world.
+The Slingshot system provides safe drinking water to areas of the world where access is extremely limited.

 How it works